Pockitt/Pockitt/README.md

 I'm Simen,
 25 years old, on my spare time I play video games, lift slightly heavy things, and enjoy a good book or two.

-Decided to up my geek level so I could get a job within IT, and Frontend development seemed like a fun place to start, so here we are!
+Decided to up my geek level so I could try getting a job within IT, and Frontend development seemed like a fun place to start, so here we are!

 You can reach me on: